-In January 2016, the OPR published for public review and comment a Revised Proposal on Updates to the CEQA Guidelines on Evaluating Transportation Impacts in CEQA9 recommending that transportation impacts for projects be measured using a vehicle miles traveled (VMT) metric.
+In January 2016, the OPR published for public review and comment a Revised Proposal on Updates to the CEQA Guidelines on Evaluating Transportation Impacts in CEQA recommending that transportation impacts for projects be measured using a vehicle miles traveled (VMT) metric.
 On March 3, 2016, in anticipation of the future certification of the revised CEQA Guidelines, the San Francisco Planning Commission adopted the OPR's recommendation to use the VMT metric instead of automobile delay to evaluate the transportation impacts of projects (Resolution No. 19579).
 The VMT metric does not apply to the analysis of project impacts on non-automobile modes of travel such as riding transit, walking, and bicycling.
 Therefore, impacts and mitigation measures from the Eastern Neighborhoods PEIR associated with automobile delay are not discussed in this checklist, including PEIR Mitigation Measures E-1: Traffic Signal Installation, E-2: Intelligent Traffic Management, E-3: Enhanced Funding, and E-4: Intelligent Traffic Management.
-Instead, a VMT analysis is provided in the Transportation section.
+Instead, a VMT analysis is provided in the Transportation and Circulation section.

-Тор vics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 1.
-LAND USE AND LAND USE PLANNING-Would the project: a) Physically divide an established community? \boxtimes b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c) Have a substantial impact upon the existing character of the vicinity? \boxtimes
+Тор oics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 1.
+LAND USE AND LAND USE PLANNING-Would the project: a) Physically divide an established community? $\boxtimes$ b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c) Have a substantial impact upon the existing character of the vicinity?

-The Eastern Neighborhoods PEIR determined that adoption of the Area Plans would result in an unavoidable significant impact on land use due to the cumulative loss of PDR.
-The proposed project would not remove any existing PDR uses and would therefore not contribute to any impact related to loss of PDR uses that was identified in the Eastern Neighborhoods PEIR.
+The Eastern Neighborhoods PEIR determined that adoption of the rezoning and area plans would result in a significant and unavoidable impact on land use due to the cumulative loss of PDR uses.
+The project site is vacant, so implementation of the proposed project would not result in the loss of any existing PDR uses or contribute to the significant impact identified in the Eastern Neighborhoods PEIR.